 A young Jo Elwin could be found reading cookbooks on the school bus and delighted in being the ‘kitchen helper’ at her mother’s dinner parties.
-Now the editor of the NZ Herald’s Bite and still fascinated by recipes, cooking has become her creative outlet and her way of showing people she loves and cares about them.
+Jo is the former editor of the NZ Herald’s Bite magazine and a current contributor to Eat Well and bite.co.nz.

 We asked her a few more questions…

 Sitting on the kitchen bench chatting to Mum and watching her cook.
 I would have been about 4.

 Anywhere and everywhere.
 I have always been fascinated by recipes.
 I was obsessed with mum’s recipe card box —she collected them back in the 70s— and I used to read cookbooks on the bus on the way to intermediate school.

 What is your greatest cooking achievement to date?

 The chocolate puddings on the cover of the first issue of Bite.
 Everyone made them… and loved them!

 How would you describe your style of cooking?

 Relaxed and simple, making the best of what I have to hand.

 How did you start cooking?